Is Heuristic Sampling Necessary in Training Deep Object Detectors?: Introduction

+Can we discard heuristic sampling methods when training deep object detectors?
+In the past, it was demonstrated~\cite{focal_loss,ghm} that the detector without heuristic sampling methods will suffer from the extreme \textit{fg-bg} imbalance, which would trail the detector with heuristic sampling methods about 20\% detection accuracy.
+Some methods~\cite{noisy, freeanchor, atss, paa, sapd, mal} adaptively define foreground/background labels to anchors/points, but they still rely on heuristic sampling methods to address the \textit{fg-bg} imbalance.
+Other ranking-based methods~\cite{ap_loss, dr_loss,alrp} try to avoid the \textit{fg-bg} imbalance by transforming the classification task into the ranking task, but they select pairs of $N$ samples to train, thus have much greater computational cost than heuristic sampling methods ($\mathcal{O}(N^2)$ vs. $\mathcal{O}(N)$).
+It seems impossible to make a cost-free replacement of heuristic sampling methods when training a deep object detector.

+In this paper, we discover that a reasonable classification gradient magnitude is the key to address the \textit{fg-bg} imbalance, rather than hard/soft sampling.
+Motivated by this, we propose a simple yet effective \emph{Sampling-Free} mechanism that adaptively controls the classification gradient magnitude by initialization and loss scaling techniques, which enables discarding heuristic sampling methods but achieves better accuracy.
+Specifically, at the start of the training, the optimal bias initialization is used to reduce the excessive classification gradient magnitude caused by \textit{fg-bg} imbalance.
+During the training process, we leverage the bounding-box regression loss to adjust the classification loss, to achieve an adaptive adjustment for the classification gradient magnitude.
+As shown in Fig.~\ref{figure1}, unlike heuristic sampling methods, our method treats all training samples equally, without any hyperparameters introduced.

-Experimental results on COCO \cite{coco} and PASCAL VOC \cite{pascal_voc} datasets have demonstrated that our method improves the accuracy of one-stage, two-stage, multi-stage, and anchor-free object detectors.
-Moreover, it can also yield considerable gains for the instance segmentation task.
-There is no hyper-parameter introduced in our method, which avoids laborious tuning required in sampling heuristics.
-Our Sampling-Free mechanism provides a new perspective to address the foreground-background imbalance.
+Experimental results on COCO \cite{coco} and PASCAL VOC \cite{pascal_voc} datasets have demonstrated that our method is effective for both anchor-based and anchor-free object detectors, which always achieves higher detection accuracy than heuristic sampling methods.
+By replacing Focal Loss~\cite{focal_loss} with Sampling-Free in the adaptive label assignment strategy~\cite{paa}, we obtain a state-of-the-art 49.6 AP on COCO \texttt{test-dev}, without bells and whistles.
+Sampling-Free is also generalized for the instance segmentation task, which helps Mask R-CNN to obtain better segmentation accuracy.
+Moreover, no hyperparameter is introduced in our method.
+Our Sampling-Free mechanism provides a new perspective to address the \textit{fg-bg} imbalance.